 Providing specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.

-If you think that your child may have special educational needs or if you wish to talk to someone about your child’s difficulties with learning, or disability then ask to make an appointment with the SENCo, Susan Murfin.
+If you think that your child may have special educational needs or if you wish to talk to someone about your child’s difficulties with learning, or disability then ask to make an appointment with the SENCo, Kathryn Pope.
 Either ask at reception, or contact me by phone: 01253 287250.

 Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENCo know as necessary.